 - Fourth, the dentist will make an impression on your teeth.
 Dentists use a type of impression putty or, in certain cases, sophisticated optical cameras to get a precise model of your teeth.
 This impression will be used to create the veneer to ensure an accurate fit.

 - Fifth, the veneers will be created.
 Some dental practices have access to equipment that enables them to create veneers in-house, meaning it doesn’t have to be sent to a dental lab to be processed.
 If lab services are needed, it may take up to two weeks for the final veneers to be completed.
 In the meantime, the dentist will place a temporary covering over the teeth to protect them.

 - Finally, the dental veneers are placed.
 Your dentist will carefully evaluate the size and shape of your new veneers to ensure that they’re a great fit.
 He or she will use a specialized bonding material to “glue” them permanently in place.

 Maintaining Your Veneers

-Your veneers have been placed, but that's not the end of the story!
+Your veneers have been placed, but that’s not the end of the story!
 It’s important to care for them because they can still be stained.
 This is why most dentists recommend avoiding coffee, tea, red wine, and other drinks that can damage your teeth.
-It’s also important to realize that, depending upon your dental coverage, most insurance companies will not cover the price of dental veneers if they are done solely for cosmetic reasons.
+It’s also important to realize that, depending upon your dental coverage, most insurance companies will not cover the price of porcelain veneers if they are done solely for cosmetic reasons because it is a Cosmetic Dentistry Escondido treatment.
 Speak with your dental office’s financial representative.
 Many have access to information on payment plans and financing options that can help.
 Creating and placing dental veneers is a common, straightforward process that provides long-term results for a beautiful smile.
 While they can give you a beautiful smile, they aren’t right for everyone.
 Be sure to speak with your dentist, who will provide a wealth of information on how veneers may benefit you.

 Professional Teeth Whitening Services Are Another Option